haochen-zeng/mosquinotes-website/Computer Science/Built-in data type.md

 # Definition

-Data types that its range of possible values and operations are defined by the programming language.
+A [[data type]] that its range of possible values and operations are defined by the programming language.